 Pursuant to our non-employee director compensation program, for service during the year each non-employee director is eligible to receive an annual grant of an RSU award on our standard form of RSU award agreement for non-employee directors, pursuant to the 2017 Plan and subject to Board of Directors approval (the Annual Director Grant).
-Each Annual Director Grant is granted on or promptly after the date of the annual meeting of stockholders; provided that if a new non-employee director joins our Board of Directors on a date other than the date of such annual meeting, the Annual Director Grant is granted on or promptly after the date of such annual meeting, the Annual Director Grant is granted on or promptly after the director's commencement of service.
-The number of RSUs subject to the Annual Director Grant is determined based on dividing \$175,000 by the closing market price of our Class A common stock on Nasdaq on the grant date; provided that if a new non-employee director's expected service for the remainder of the year.
+Each Annual Director Grant is granted on or promptly after the date of the annual meeting of stockholders; provided that if a new non-employee director's commencement of Directors on a date other than the date of such annual Director Grant is granted on or promptly after the director's commencement of service.
+The number of RSUs subject to the Annual Director Grant is determined based on dividing \$175,000 by the closing market price of our Class A common stock on Nasdaq on the grant date; provided that if a new non-employee director joins our Board of Directors on a date other than the annual meeting date, the value of RSUs is prorated for the director's expected service for the remainder of the year.
 The RSU awards comprising the Annual Director Grant are subject to a service-based vesting requirement, vesting in full on the first anniversary of such grant.
-Accordingly, for 2023, on June 6, 2023, our Board of Directors granted to each of our non-employee director serving at such time a RSU award that may be settled for 8,750 shares of our Class A common stock.
+Accordingly, for 2023, on June 6, 2023, our Board of Directors granted to each of our non-employee directors serving at such time a RSU award that may be settled for 8,750 shares of our Class A common stock.
 Additionally, in connection with Mr. Gupta's appointment to our Board of Directors on July 14, 2023, he was granted a RSU award that may be settled for 3,517 shares of our Class A common stock.